VadimYermak/Portfolio-Planner/README.md

 </div>
 <br/>

-This is the Project 1 submission for Group 3.
-• Executive summary: Briefly explain your project and how it relates to fintech and financial programming.
-• Financial Portfolio planner that allows user to research stocks and create  a portfolio
-• General user typical has assets that they don’t know what to do.
-This program helps them predict their potential returns for investment.
-• Programs allows for users to preview the expected return for stocks and given their appetite for risk Gives users access to tools… and expertise to assist them wealth amplifications
+This is a financial portfolio planne that allows the user to research stocks and create a portfolio of stocks.
+The user is able able to preview the expected return, volatility and sharp ratio for the stock of their choice.
+After assessing this information, or if the user already knows which stocks they would like to place in their portfolio, this program will simulate its performance over time.
+Parameters such as initial portfolio investment, weight of the stocks in the portfolio, and investment length of time are inputs provided by the use.

 ## Background
 Financial concepts and wealth management can be daunting to understand for people who do not have a background in finance.